jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/faq/index.md

 6. The project leader receives supplies, and programs the setup of the verification and access robots.

-7. The project leader creates an admin user in `ASM` for the client.
+7. The project leader creates an admin user in `ARM` for the client.

 8. The admin user invites all project stakeholders including the developers.
 (They must have `Google Apps` or `Office365`.)

-9. Vulnerabilities are reported in `ASM`.
+9. Vulnerabilities are reported in `ARM`.

 10. Project stakeholders access vulnerabilities and start remediation.

-11. If any questions or problems arise, they can be addressed through the comments or chat available in `ASM`.
+11. If any questions or problems arise, they can be addressed through the comments or chat available in `ARM`.

-12. When the client has remediated the reported vulnerabilities, they may request validation of their repairs through `ASM`.
+12. When the client has remediated the reported vulnerabilities, they may request validation of their repairs through `ARM`.

 13. Our hacker performs the closure verification and updates the report.